pantheon-systems/documentation/source/content/opensolr.md

 ---
-title: Using OpenSolr With Pantheon Sites
+title: Using Opensolr With Pantheon Sites
-description: Learn how to create and configure OpenSolr with Solr for advanced search indexing features for your Drupal or WordPress sites.
+description: Learn how to create and configure Opensolr with Solr for advanced search indexing features for your Drupal sites.
-tags: [solr,opensolr,search,Drupal,WordPress]
+tags: [solr,opensolr,search,Drupal,]
 categories: [integration]
 contributors: [carolynshannon]
 ---